rimutaka/posts/Covidpocalipse/covidpocalipse.md

 * **Option 2**: relax the hours, focus on [*outcome* and *output*](https://hbr.org/2012/11/its-not-just-semantics-managing-outcomes).

 *I may drop off kids to school between 8am-9am, work until 2pm, do chores for an hour(my afternoon slump anyway), work some more until 5pm, then catch up with the backlog between 8pm - 11pm.
 I may take a break for a few minutes now and then to do some chores.*
   > Set clear expectations of what is expected and some non-negotiable hours.
-It can be a big chaotic at the beginning, but if you keep focusing on the outcomes people will put whatever hours they need to achieve them.
+It can be a bit chaotic at the beginning, but if you keep focusing on the outcomes people will put whatever hours they need to achieve them.

 #### Costs & savings